KevinNorth/Personal-Blog/README.md

 When I'm caught up on tech debt, there are a couple more features I'm planning to add:

-- [ ] Use ActiveStorage to upload images for each category and post, allowing them to show different header images on each page.
+- [ ] Use ActiveStorage to upload images for each post, allowing them to show different header images on each page.
   - I'd like to include thumbnail images on the cards for posts as well.
-- [ ] Add a post tag system so I can tag posts and categories with the technologies I used for each project.
+- [ ] Add a post tag system so I can tag posts with the technologies I used for each project.
 - [ ] Use Webpack's `SplitChunksPlugin` to avoid serving one large JS payload. https://webpack.js.org/plugins/split-chunks-plugin/
 - [ ] Switch from jsbundling-rails to [Shakapacker](https://github.com/shakacode/shakapacker) and set up hot reloading in my dev environment.